TP-Lab/tp-js-sdk/README.md

 - https://github.com/metamask/test-dapp

-### <a name='13.solana'></a>13.solana
+### <a name='13.solana-svm'></a>13.solana(SVM)

+In TokenPocket mobile wallet, we support all standard SVM chains.
+You can add your SVM chain through `add custom network` feature in the wallet.

+For all svm chains you can follow the same develop method below:

+1. (Recommended) We supported the `wallet-standard` protocol: [https://github.com/solana-labs/wallet-standard](https://github.com/solana-labs/wallet-standard) with the name `TokenPocket`.

-Check https://github.com/solana-labs/wallet-adapter for using solana wallets including TokenPocket.
+2. Checking https://github.com/solana-labs/wallet-adapter old protocol for using solana wallets including TokenPocket.

-Or you can using the `window.solana` Object directly in the webview.
+3. Or you can using the `window.solana` Object directly in the webview. which provide standard  `connect`, `signTransaction`, `signMessage` methods.

-We also supported the `wallet-standard` protocol: [https://github.com/solana-labs/wallet-standard](https://github.com/solana-labs/wallet-standard)

 #### <a name='13.1-connect'></a>13.1 connect